JuiiiDixit/Jui-Dixit-EDA-AllExpts-25070123059/Experiment 10/README.md

 To create a dataset in Python and perform basic data inspection operations such as size, shape, info, and describe using Pandas.

 Objectives
-	To create a dataset using a dictionary
+To create a dataset using a dictionary
-	To convert it into a DataFrame
+To convert it into a DataFrame
-	To upload/read a dataset from a CSV file
+To upload/read a dataset from a CSV file
-	To perform basic data analysis using: o	shape o	size o	info() o	describe() o	head() and tail()
+To perform basic data analysis using: shape size info() describe() head() and tail()

 Software Requirement
 	Python 3.x